 ]

-Create a new user with a place and a contact.
+Create new users with a place and a contact.

 can_create_users